-The bill establishes a comprehensive framework for the development and incentive awards for transmission-scale energy storage systems in New Jersey, as specified in P.L.2025, c.136.
+The bill establishes a comprehensive framework for the development and incentive awards for transmission-scale energy storage systems in New Jersey, as detailed in P.L.2025, c.136.
 It defines essential terms such as "accredited capacity," "eligible project," and "energy storage program," and mandates the Board of Public Utilities (BPU) to create a program to procure and provide incentive awards for eligible projects.
-The BPU is required to approve incentive awards totaling at least 1,000 MW AC in installed capacity by June 30, 2026, with specific milestones for Tranche 1 and Tranche 2 applications.
-The bill also sets eligibility criteria for projects, including participation restrictions, anticipated commercial operation dates, and project maturity requirements, while outlining the BPU's responsibilities in evaluating applications.
+The BPU is required to approve incentive awards totaling at least 1,000 MW AC in installed capacity by June 30, 2026, with specific targets for different project tranches.
+The bill also sets eligibility criteria for projects, including participation restrictions and anticipated commercial operation dates, while outlining the BPU's responsibilities in evaluating applications and ensuring compliance with performance metrics.

 Advance Law: 48:3-60